![]() | ||

 you must be careful of their few sharp teeth and dorsal spines.

-This relative of the pompano and permit feed primarily on baitfish and shrimp.
+Jack Crevalle (Caranx hippos) The jack crevalle is perhaps the salvation of the fly fisher on This relative of the pompano and permit feed primarily on baitfish and shrimp.
 A school of jacks

 will typically follow the tide up into the estuaries and canals, trapping schools of baitfish against